-- 1. Testing.
-In Test Periods 9 and 10, the IRG conducted tests on all of the Metrics then in effect under the Enforcement Terms except for Metrics 15, 16 and 17, which were not tested in Test Period 10 because they are policy and procedure (P&P) Metrics that are required to be tested in only one test period in a four-test-period cycle.
-Since Metrics 15, 16, and 17 were tested by the IRG in the third calendar quarter of 2013 (Test Period 5), they were required to be tested by the IRG in Test Period 9 only.
-The results of the IRG's testing in Test Periods 9 and 10 are listed below in Section III.B, Tables 1 and 2. - 2.
-Sampling.
-Consistent with the approach adopted by other Servicers' respective Internal Review Groups, the IRG uses a statistical sampling approach to evaluate Servicer's compliance with the Metrics subject to loan-level testing and documents its sampling procedures in its monthly loan testing population documents, which are part of the Work Papers.
-This statistical sampling approach was explained in detail in Prior Compliance Reports.
-Under the Work Plan, the size of the samples selected by the IRG from the appropriate loan testing populations must be statistically significant or a minimum sample size of 100.
+1. Testing.
+In Test Periods 11 and 12, the IRG conducted tests on all the Metrics in effect under the Enforcement Terms with the exception of Metrics 15, 16 and 17 in Test Period 11 and Metrics 15 and 17 in Test Period 12.
+Metrics 15, 16 and 17 are policy and procedure (P&P) Metrics that are required to be tested annually.
+The results of the IRG's testing in Test Periods 11 and 12 are listed below in Section III.B, Tables 1 and 2.

+2. Sampling.
+The IRG uses a statistical sampling approach to evaluate Servicer's compliance with the Metrics subject to loan-level testing and documents its sampling procedures and protocols in its weekly or monthly loan testing population documents, which are part of the Work Papers.
+This statistical sampling approach was explained in detail in prior Compliance Reports.
+Under the Work Plan, the size of the samples selected by the IRG from each of the loan testing populations (i.e., populations of mortgage loans used by the IRG in testing each of the Metrics) must be statistically significant or a minimum sample size of 100.
 The Work Plan also permits the IRG to reduce sample sizes by using Servicer's average of the observed error rate for each Metric from the previous two test periods in the statistical sampling parameters.
 Accordingly, the IRG elected to reduce sample sizes for several Metrics.